Redwings and Irruptive Migration

 Identification

-Redwings are members of the Thrush family, and similar to the Song Thrush in appearance, except the Redwing has a strong pale stripe over the eye, and has a flash of deep russet brown under the wing.
+Redwings are our smallest member of the Thrush family, similar to the Song Thrush in appearance, except the Redwing has a strong pale stripe over the eye, and has a flash of deep russet brown under the wing.

 Breeding and Migration